wrothmir/wrothmir/README.md

-# 🍜 ♂️ Vineet Agarwal

-**`Digital Craftsman`**
+## 🐺 Hi, I'm Raikan

-I am a software engineer perfecting the craft of building the most beautiful soup of code that is pleasing to look at and consume.
+I am a digital craftsman perfecting my craft of creating reliable, robust and useful code.
 I like to keep things sophisticatedly simple and elegantly rustic.
-That is also the approach I take to code and how I learn new techniques to make the soup tastier.
+That is also the approach I take to code and how I learn new techniques.

-Browse through my repositories to see all kinds of soup I have created till now.
+Browse through my repositories to see some of the stuff I have created till now.

 ---